Yale-Medicaid/Documentation/README.md

 mkdocs serve
 ```

-This will provide output with the last line indicating where the website is locally served, which can be opened in any web browser.
+This will provide output indicating any warnings or issues.
+The last line shows where the website is locally served, which can be opened in any web browser.

 ```
 INFO    -  [14:38:18] Serving on http://127.0.0.1:8000/